Wollivan/SquadronLeader/README.md

 You will also need a piece of string more than the length of 3 of the 1 cost manuever template.
 Tie knots this distance apart for your range ruler.

+## Thank you playtesters

+Without your help, I wouldn't have been able to make this!

+- Becky
+- Bekah
+- Dan
+- Danny
+- Harry
+- Josh
+- Lydia
+- Matti
+- Moses

 ![assets](https://aeronauts.netlify.app/static/media/printing-assets.b04d9e23cb0a7435a6ca.png)